 3. Consideration: Huge Home Loan

-Another big aspect to consider is the huge loan that Jack and Jill would be taking on in scenario 1, if they were to buy a home.
-That $4,295 per month payment seems doable when both Jack and Jill are happily employed and have no kids.
+Another big aspect to consider is the huge loan that Jack and Jill would be taking on in scenario 1 if they were to buy a home.
+That $4,295 monthly payment seems doable when Jack and Jill are happily employed and have no kids.

-When you factor in that huge loan, as well as the interest rate, you can start to see that buying a home is really more of a liability, rather than the asset and true investment that mainstream media keeps telling us it is.
+When you factor in that huge loan and the interest rate, you can start to see that buying a home is more of a liability than an asset and true investment that mainstream media keeps telling us.

 4. Consideration: Liability

 Consider, on the flip side, scenario 2, in which Jack and Jill invest their $200,000 into real estate syndications instead.
-They take on no loan themselves and are not liable to lose any more than that original $200,000.
+They take on no loan and are not liable to lose more than that original $200,000.
 They needn’t make any additional payments on that investment.
-Instead, that investment is making money for them, which means that that investment a true asset.
+Instead, that investment is making money for them, meaning that investment is a true asset.